It's the perfect time to start some more challenging bodyweight movements to improve your strength and movement skill.

 Calf raises, three sets.
 See workbook for reps

-It is also worth noting at this point that for some people their knees are not quite ready for squatting by week four and you may find it increases the pain number.
-If this is the case for you we suggest repeating week three to give the knees more time to settle and muscles time to strengthen before trying the squats again in seven days time.
+For some people their knees are not quite ready for squatting by week four and you may find it increases the pain number.
+If this is the case we suggest repeating week three to give the knees more time to settle and muscles time to strengthen.
+You can try the squats again in seven days time.

 By this stage of the program, your knee pain should be consistently low and more predictable with less bad days and hopefully no more sharp moments of pain.
 Now is the perfect time to start some more challenging bodyweight movements to improve your strength and movement skill.

-If your knee pain is still variable, or still higher than 4/10 consistently, refer to the knowledge base and consider repeating week 3 instead
+If your knee pain is still variable, or still higher than 4/10 consistently, refer to the knowledge base and consider repeating week three again.

 Squatting is one of the most important strength movements for helping you beat Osgood Schlatter’s.
 Start shallow and focus on great technique with a smooth pattern